 Camilla Grønbeck Green and Anne Kathrine Nørregaard designed these business cards as part of a new visual identity for Ephema, a Danish choreography and dance institution based in Copenhagen, Denmark.

-“This project was a part of a study course at DMJX (Danish School of Media & Journalism).
-In recent years, Dansehallerne has undergone a major transformation.
-The design challenge was to take the institution to the next level,” Camilla and Anne said.
+“This project was a part of a study course at DMJX (Danish School of Media & Journalism),” Camilla and Anne said.

 The Origin of the Brand Name